 According to a survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration (SAMSHA), roughly 17 percent of U.S. adults have co-occurring disorders.

 While addiction never happens in a vacuum, patients with dual diagnosis require special care and attention that can be provided by Soul Surgery’s professional healthcare providers.

 Depending on the DOC (drug of choice), addiction can, understandably, lead to a mental health issue such as anxiety.
 On the other hand, a mental health issue such as PTSD (Post Traumatic Stress Disorder) can trigger dependency on a harmful substance.
 And mental health issues like these are not uncommon.
 PTSD, for example, is experienced by 7 or 8 percent of people at some point, according to the Department of Veterans Affairs.

 For example, involving the patient’s family in the recovery process is critical to the patient’s success.
-Soul Surgery works with their patient’s entire landscape, for no one moves in isolation.
+Soul Surgery Rehab works with the patients’ entire landscape, for no one moves in isolation.
 Moreover, SAMSHA confirms that “undiagnosed, untreated, or undertreated co-occurring disorders can lead to a higher likelihood of experiencing homelessness, incarceration, medical illnesses, suicide, or even early death.”
-Co-occurring disorders can have serious consequences when one or both issues remains untreated.
+Co-occurring disorders can have serious consequences when one or both issues remain untreated.

-These treatment strategies, of course, will vary from patient to patient, and will be tailored to individual needs.
-Integrated treatments for those with dual diagnosis can include Medication-Assisted Treatment (MAT), Professional Counseling, Psychoeducational group work, the Twelve-step method, Bio Feedback, eye movement desensitization and reprocessing (EMDR), IV Therapy, Craniosacral Therapy, and a plethora of other services offered by Soul Surgery as part of their fully licensed Intensive Outpatient Programs (IOP), Partial Hospitalization Programs (PHP) and Outpatient (OP) programs, all conveniently offered under one roof.
+These treatment strategies, of course, will vary from patient to patient and will be tailored to individual needs.
+Integrated treatments for those with dual diagnosis can include Medication-Assisted Treatment (MAT), Professional Counseling, Psychoeducational group work, the Twelve-step method, Bio-Feedback, eye movement desensitization and reprocessing (EMDR), IV Therapy, Craniosacral Therapy, and a plethora of other services offered by Soul Surgery Rehab as part of their fully licensed Intensive Outpatient Programs (IOP), Partial Hospitalization Programs (PHP) and Outpatient (OP) programs.
+All of these programs are conveniently offered under one roof.